markcastle/eventstreaming/TASK.md

 - [ ] 🔹 Provide adapters for System.Numerics, Unity, etc.
 - [x] ✅ Add unit tests for all new event types and adapters (100% coverage).
 (Completed 2025-04-27 for all event types)
 - [ ] 🔹 Add usage examples for each new event type in `/examples/`.
-- [ ] 🔹 Add XML docs for all new types and adapters.
+- [x] ✅ Add XML docs for all new types and adapters.
+(Completed 2025-04-27)
 - [ ] 🔹 Add DI registration for primitives (in existing or new DI project as needed).
 - [ ] 🔹 Update README and API docs to reference new primitives and usage.
 - [ ] 🔹 Whenever a new primitive event type is added, ensure corresponding builder support and tests are added in `EventStreaming.Builders`.
 (Added 2025-04-25)